Do quantitative investing systems for retail work? We’ll look into this and other concepts in detail.

 There is an interesting CNBC interview on maintaining a level playing field for the average retail trader using their own home-built quant investing strategy and large quantitative investing firms on wall street.

-Maria Bartiromo introduced the story (view CNBC video below) by Bob Pisani, which focuses on a company called Equametrics, which specializes in bringing the power and technology of automated quantitative investing used by banks and hedge funds to the retail investor.
+Maria Bartiromo introduced the story (view CNBC video below) by Bob Pisani, which focuses on a company called Equametrics, which specializes in bringing the power and technology of automated quantitative investing systems for retails used by banks and hedge funds to the retail investor.

 Taking things one step further, I feel retail traders should be very cautious when building their own quant systems because of their ability to manage risk.